Lily Lafleur at the Mademoiselle Chapeaux workshop - 2020

 After graduating from a fashion design school, Lily Lafleur worked for a year and a half in fashion.
 At the same time, she started evening classes at the City of Paris and obtained her embroidery CAP in 2018.
 She was introduced to the world of crafts, enrolled in a milliner's CAP and discovered a real vocation.
 It was in the Mademoiselle Chapeaux workshop that she learned the technique of sewn straw.
 "I tried to learn on my own, but without guidance and advice, it's impossible.

 "There are a lot of fantasies surrounding the milliner's profession.
-You think you're going to create fabulous, extravagant things straight away, but working in a workshop means first of all developing your dexterity, having a sense of detail, being courageous, taking up and mastering a gesture, therefore making repetitive gestures.
-Hats are a bit like classical music, you want to play Mozart straight away, whereas before you have to learn your scales. »
+You think you're going to create fabulous, extravagant things right away, but working in a workshop means first and foremost developing your dexterity, having an eye for detail, being courageous, picking up on and mastering a gesture, which means making repetitive gestures.
+Hats are a bit like classical music: you want to play Mozart right away, whereas before you have to learn your scales."

 Chloé Thieblin